Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 All users of this site will be looking for similar things bar the admin which can be seen after  the normal users are as follows :

-- Navigate easy through all devices and have all areas of website responsive.
+- Navigate easily through all devices and have all areas of the website responsive.

  - To be able to view/preview the site before creating an account.

- - Have clear Registration and Log In pages.
+ - Have clear Registration and Login pages.

- - To be able to view through the vinyl genres avaialble.
+ - To be able to view through the vinyl genres available.

-  - Have the ability to add their own products and keep a record of them through the superuser.
+  - Have the ability to add their products and keep a record of them through the superuser.

-- To be able to edit and delete prducts via the admin page and with having a normal account.
+- To be able to edit and delete products via the admin page and with having a normal account.

 - for the vinyl information to be clear and concise.